 **I was interviewed by and received the endorsement of: Veterans In Politics International

 - I have signed the "State Taxpayer Protection Pledge" from the "Americans for Tax Reform", so I will vote against any new taxes.

--Will seek to repeal the "Commerce Tax" and to minimize regulations on business to that which is absolutely necessary.
+-Will seek to repeal the "Commerce Tax" and to limit regulations on business to that which is absolutely necessary.

 -Will oppose any effort to bring a state income tax to Nevada.

 Excessive taxation and regulation have proven to be hampers to business.

 The present administration's "Tax Cuts and Jobs Act" and reduction in regulations on business have again demonstrated

 - Will vote to fund the Educational Savings Accounts (E.S.A.s) so that parents can send their children to the school of their choice.

 Will fight to get "Common Core" out of the Nevada educational system.

 That system has been implemented in countries with totalitarian regimes, and it has no business being implemented in a free society.

 It is time that parents have an alternative to the public school system which is doing a very poor job of educating their children.